 Similarly, when considering the role of different directors, it must be established whether the particular director is involved in the decision-making or is perhaps merely ratifying a decision made by other directors or people.
 For example, it is possible for a director to be appointed with a governance-focussed role or as a shareholder representative and custodian as opposed to being actively involved in making decisions on behalf of the company.
-In Laerstate v The Commissioner for Her

-Majesty's Revenue & Customs [Corporation Tax] the court was required to first, consider where the company was managed and controlled for United Kingdom tax purposes and, secondly, consider where its place of effective management was for tax treaty purposes.
+In some companies executive directors have traditionally been involved in decision-making while non-executive directors have not had a decision-making role.
+A title may give an indication of a particular director's involvement in decision-making, although this is not always the case.
+Accordingly, while a title may be useful in identifying the role a particular director performs, it is the actual role a particular director performs and whether it involves participating in key management and commercial decisions that is determinative, not the director's title.
+In Laerstate v The Commissioner for Her Majesty's Revenue & Customs [Corporation Tax11 the court was in the first instance required to consider where the company was managed and controlled for United Kingdom tax purposes and secondly, it had to consider where the company's place of effective management was for tax treaty purposes.
 In so doing, the court was required to consider whether a director acted on another person's wishes or instructions without truly considering the merit of those wishes or instructions or whether the director considered the wishes or instructions but still made the decision while in possession of the minimum information required to make a decision.
-It is not possible to succinctly summarise the detailed facts of the particular case, which were critical to the court's judgement, in this Note.
+In the interests of brevity the detailed facts of the particular case, which were critical to the court's judgement, are not summarised in this Note.
 Accordingly, readers who would like to obtain a deeper understanding of the particular case should refer to the judgment.
-See also Wood & another v Holden (HMIT) and Commissioner for Her Majesty's Revenue and Customs v Smallwood & another.
+See also Wood & another v Holden (HMIT)12 and Commissioner for Her Majesty's Revenue and Customs v Smallwood & another.
+13

-In some cases taxpayers have a pre-meeting which, as the name suggests, precedes a board meeting.
+In some situations taxpayers have a pre-meeting which, as the name suggests, precedes a board meeting.
 In these circumstances consideration must be given to what happens in the pre-meeting, who participates, where the meeting takes place and what, if any, decisions are made since this could impact on the place of effective management.